 Spill Stories will be read at a free, public event on Wednesday, April 4th in Tucson.
 Join us at Borderlands Brewing Company at 6:30pm to hear the reading live.

-Spill Stories is a creative response to oil and gas spills from the United States’ vast network of pipelines.
+Spill Stories is a creative response to data documenting over 8,000 major oil and gas spills from U.S. pipelines since 1986.
 As a collaboration between the Climate Alliance Mapping Project (CAMP) and students and professors from the University of Arizona’s Creative Writing program, Spill Stories brings oil and gas pipeline spill data to life through creative writing.

 This story map is an introduction to Spill Stories and the Climate Alliance Mapping Project.

 When you are ready to explore the data in more depth, follow along with this PDF.
 This guide was created as a resource for University of Arizona writers in the process of completing their Spill Story, but anyone can use it to learn more about the data.